EXCAVATIONS

-This series explores the idea of an archeology of the future.
-A future in which the technology we use daily, viewed in a historical context, is seen as tribal objects utilised in the past for unknown and mystical reasons.
+This series of assembled wall sculptures explores the idea of an archeology of the future - a future in which technology when viewed in a historical context, is seen as a ritualised object used for unknown and mystical reasons.

 BLADERUNNER wood, shell, red pigeon feathers, bee corpse, mac adaptor, polymers, acrylic glass, 250x500mm

-In the fantastical worlds of the future most animal species are endangered or extinct so that owning an animal is a sign of status and empathy, and the blade runner is one who runs with feathers attached to their legs because the lower part of their legs are missing.
+In the fantastical worlds of the future most animal species are endangered or extinct so owning an animal is a sign of status and empathy.
+The blade runner is one who runs on their feathers as the lower part of their legs are missing.
+The apple adaptor was seen as being the bionics that allowed for these creatures to fly.

 AMPHISBAENA horn, shell, peruvian flower water, datura flower, pigments, polymers, acrylic glass, 250x500mm

 The Amphisbaena is a serpent in classical mythology that has a head at each end and is capable of moving in either direction.
-The name comes from Greek - 'amphis' meaning both ways and bainein meaning 'to go'.
 It was considered if one utilised this panel as backdrop when taking a selfie one could impart the power of the perfume god and would communicate to ones followers the idea of being non-binary.

 AEGIS shell, lalique crystal, gold plated bronze, wood, acrylic paint, acrylic glass 290x380mm